Language Acquisition

 K3.

-Examine and investigate the social and cognitive aspects of learning a second language
+Examine and investigate the social and cognitive aspects of early language development as well as language learning in adulthood, including bilingual and plurilingual language learning and development

 K4.

-Identify and recognise appropriate pedagogical responses to the typical/atypical communicative milestones in child language development
+Identify and articulate appropriate pedagogical and/or speech pathology service responses to the typical/atypical communicative milestones in child language development

 Skills: